You can search for courses, events, people, and anything else.

 Students work under the supervision of the Director, Principal Solicitor and other Clinic lawyers.
-The specific placement activities and opportunities align with the other work of the WSUJC each semester, and will ordinarily include:
+The specific placement activities and opportunities align with the other work of the Justic Clinic each semester, and will ordinarily include:

 - Working on advice, casework, policy development, submissions and / or research and reporting in substantive law reform or access to justice projects; and

-- Assisting with client work, including for Student Legal Service clients and other clients of the WSUJC, which may involve instruction and advice appointments, legal research, drafting correspondence and file notes, and other client-related work.
+- Assisting with client work, including for Student Legal Service clients and other clients of the Justice Clinic, which may involve instruction and advice appointments, legal research, drafting correspondence and file notes, and other client-related work.

-WSU students who enrol in the Internship subject are placed with host organisations, including public interest organisations, community legal centres, government departments, corporations, barristers’ chambers or private law firms.
+WSU law students who enrol in the Internship subject are placed with host organisations, including public interest organisations, community legal centres, government departments, corporations, barristers’ chambers or private law firms.
 Internships provide students with invaluable access to opportunities to understand the law in context, to apply their formal learning about legal principles, to develop essential professional skills and to gain exposure to different career pathways.
-Students also complete modules and seminars run by the university while completing their placement.
+Students also complete modules and seminars run through the School of Law while completing their placement.

 The Western Sydney University Justice Clinic is located at:

 School of Law

 Western Sydney University

 Please note that the Western Sydney University Justice Clinic does not have a drop in service or general advice line for the public.